MurphyPone/murphypone.github.io/src/content/presidents.md

 - Mexican Conflict
   - Wilson cited moral diplomacy in challenging the validity of dictator Huerta’s control over Mexico as his rule did not reflect the values of the Mexican people
   - Capture of US sailors enabled Wilson to authorize naval occupation of the port city Veracruz
-  - Pancho Villa deviously murders several Americans in New Mexico to incite conflict between US and their prefered government led by Carranza
+  - Pancho Villa deviously murders several Americans in New Mexico to incite conflict between US and their preferred government led by Carranza
   - Wilson sends troops into Mexico to capture Pancho Villa, leads to violent outbreak between Carranza’s troops ands US forces
 - Entrance into World War I - 1917
   - Following the destruction of the The Lusitania, as well as the discovery of the Zimmerman Telegram, Wilson went to congress to declare war on Germany - April 4th, 1917